-- Goal I: Conserve wildlife and habitat to ensure healthy sustainable populations and ecosystems. - o Objective A: Manage sustainable populations of game and nongame species to support fishing, hunting, trapping, and wildlife viewing opportunities. - Goal VI: Connect people to Colorado's outdoors. - Objective A: Broaden the access and variety of recreation opportunities available to Coloradans and visitors. - Objective B: Provide facilities, infrastructure, and access to support opportunities for premier outdoor recreation opportunities. - o Objective D: Promote the value of CPW's mission services to expand awareness, grow CPW's volunteer network, and inspire stewardship. - o Objective E: Become familiar with the needs, interests, and expectations of residents and visitors who are new to outdoor recreation.
+- Goal I: Conserve wildlife and habitat to ensure healthy sustainable populations and ecosystems. - Objective A: Manage sustainable populations of game and nongame species to support fishing, hunting, trapping, and wildlife viewing opportunities. - Goal VI: Connect people to Colorado's outdoors. - Objective A: Broaden the access and variety of recreation opportunities available to Coloradans and visitors. - Objective B: Provide facilities, infrastructure, and access to support opportunities for premier outdoor recreation opportunities. - Objective D: Promote the value of CPW's mission services to expand awareness, grow CPW's volunteer network, and inspire stewardship. - Objective E: Become familiar with the needs, interests, and expectations of residents and visitors who are new to outdoor recreation.

-Activities funded under the wildlife education and environment grants allow CPW to introduce children, youth, adults, and families to wildlife through fishing clinics, training educators in wildlife management concepts that can be used in classroom and field instruction, and providing opportunities for partners to connect their audiences to wildlife using CPW materials, equipment, and expertise.
+Activities funded under the wildlife education and environment grants allow CPW to introduce children, youth, adults, and families to wildlife through fishing clinics, training educators in wildlife management concepts that can be used in classroom and field instruction.
+The program also provides opportunities for partners to connect their audiences to wildlife using CPW materials, equipment, and expertise.
 These activities build awareness and understanding of wildlife and wildlife management, helping to meet the long-term vision of creating future stewards of the land and wildlife.

-Wildlife Education and Environment Great Outdoors Colorado Funding
+Wildlife Education and Environment Great Outdoors Colorado Funding FY 2023-24

-FY 2021-22

 Education and Volunteer Programs \$400,183

-Youth Programs 1,021,317
+Youth Programs 918,637

 Angler Education 161,000

-Website Redesign 1,300,000

-Total: \$2,882,500
+Total: \$1,479,820